TauTwisty/SantaHelperApp/SantaApp/README.txt

 5 - Assigns gifts to the children, but not to all
 6 - Assigns gifts to all of the children

+The app is all setup, please follow the the available actions.